Talk about your interests and goals for the future.

-- Technical college and Training/certification programs – These types of programs usually last 1 to 2 years and provide training for a specific field and result in a generally recognized certification.
-Examples would be training for a job in nursing, robotics, diesel technology, or culinary arts.
+- Technical college and Training/certification programs – Programs offered by these institutions usually last 1 to 2 years, prepare students for a specific field, and will result in a generally recognized certification.
+Examples include training for a job in nursing, robotics, diesel technology, or culinary arts.

 Study a little.
 Read a lot.